A New Era for Aged Care in Australia: Understanding the Support at Home Program

 Note: this is a broad outline; more information about fee structures and subsidy calculations will be confirmed closer to launch date.

-Impacts on Consumers and Families
+Impacts on consumers and families

 How will the new system affect senior Australians and their families?
 The truth is that we don’t know for sure because some details are yet to be confirmed.
 However, there will likely be both positive and negative impacts.
 Some are listed below:

-1. Choice and Control
+1. Choice and control

 With its focus on personalised support plans, senior Australians and their families and caregivers will have more control over their care under the new program.
 They should also find it easier to navigate the system given its single point of contact for inquiries and streamlined assessments.

-2. Changes to Care Management
+2. Changes to care management

 The proposed removal of Package Management fees and introduction of a lower cap on Care Management fees should redirect more funding to care services.
 However, the changes could also increase service prices and reduce the amount and quality of support carers can provide.